-Pawnbroking Scrap produced a loss in the year of £0.2m (2013: £1.8m profit).
+Pawnbroking Scrap produced a profit in the year of £0.1m (2014: £0.2m loss).

-This loss was expected in light of the relatively higher rate per gram on forfeited items against the gold price.
+This result was expected given the relative stability in average gold prices between 2014 and 2015.
 We would not expect margins on pawnbroking scrap to return to historical levels as we seek to maintain a competitive proposition on lending and support the pledge book.